 Argyll and Bute Council is committed to providing healthy, nutritious, good value meal options to pupils in our primary and secondary schools and a school meal is available in almost all of our schools, with the exception of Iona and Ulva primaries.
-We encourage healthy eating and school lunches are planned so that children can choose a well-balanced meal and a good selection of bread, vegetables, fresh fruit, fruit juice and milk are available daily.
-All of our menus comply with the Scottish Government's Schools (Health Promotion and Nutrition) (Scotland) Act 2007 https://www.gov.scot/policies/schools/wellbeing-in-schools/ and with Nutritional Requirements for Food and Drink in Schools (Scotland) Regulations 2008 https://www.gov.scot/publications/healthy-eating-schools-guide-implementing-nutritional-requirements-food-drink-schools-9780755958306/pages/0/.
+We encourage healthy eating and school lunches are planned so that children can choose a well-balanced meal and a good selection of vegetables, salad, fresh fruit and milk are available daily.
+All of our menus comply with the Scottish Government's Healthy Eating in Schools Regulations 2020 and the The Nutritional Requirements for Food and Drink in Schools (Scotland) Regulations 2020